 17. Icelandic Coupons

 Iceland is one of the most expensive countries in the world, so I recommend downloading this free coupon app to help save you money.
 The app shares discounts on restaurants, bars, cafés, and activities.
 There are coupons available for every day plus they do 2 for-1 deals on certain days.
+Combine this with Appy Hour so you can find both discounted food and drink, and the the two apps will help you save money whilst eating out in Iceland.

 There are coupons for places all over Iceland, not just in Reykavik.
 Depending on when you visit you may find discounts for food at gas stations, Icelandic brands such as Icewear, geothermal baths, kayaking, and other activities.
 You can also search using your location to find discounts near you, so I recommend grabbing this app and using it whenever you’re looking for food, drink, or booking activities.